daegalus/csrd/content.en/03-rules/01-rules-of-the-game.md

 Some attacks, like a serpent's poisonous bite or a Speaker's Enthrall, have effects other than damage to a stat Pool or shifting the PC on the damage track.
 These attacks can cause unconsciousness, paralysis, and so on.

+> [!NOTE]
-(When NPCs (who have only health) suffer Speed or Intellect damage, normally this is treated the same as Might damage.
-However, the GM or the player has the option to suggest an appropriate alternate effect---the NPC suffers a penalty, moves more slowly, is stunned, and so on.)
+> When NPCs (who have only health) suffer Speed or Intellect damage, normally this is treated the same as Might damage.
+However, the GM or the player has the option to suggest an appropriate alternate effect---the NPC suffers a penalty, moves more slowly, is stunned, and so on.

 ### The Damage Track